 Fact: More than 85% of American women receive a proposal ring when their boyfriend gets on their knees.
 In a recent study performed, the average size of a diamond ring is around 0.9 – 1.0 carats and the average cost of an engagement ring is between $5000 – $7000.

 While statistics like this may come as a surprise to you, it is by no means an indicator of how much you should spend on a diamond ring.
-This is because everyone’s situation is entirely unique and the most important thing is marriage, not the items that accompany it!
+This is because everyone’s financial situation is entirely unique and the most important thing is the marriage, not the items that accompany it!

-There’s keeping up with others, and then there’s…not keeping up with others.
+Now, there’s keeping up with others, and then there’s…not keeping up with others.
 Your engagement is not about everyone else!
 It is about you and your beloved becoming a family and spending the rest of your lives together.

 Therefore, the statistics and averages are just numbers, and should probably not be taken into account when you decide what to spend.
 The only rules that apply should be what she would like to wear, and your own budget.